-Sheriff Chris Prine is in his first term as Sheriff of Lowndes County.
-Sheriff Prine is a life-long resident of Lowndes County whose law enforcement career with the State of Georgia spanned 30 years.
+Sheriff Chris Prine is the Sheriff of Lowndes County.
+Sheriff Prine is a life-long resident of Lowndes County whose law enforcement career with the State of Georgia spanned more than 30 years.
 Sheriff Prine is committed to improving the safety of our schools and communities, developing strong working relationships with other law enforcement agencies and maintaining the highest standard of services in the daily performance of the Sheriff’s Office duties.

-Chief Deputy, Joe Crow is in his 19th year with the Lowndes County Sheriff’s Office.
-Chief Crow spent the last eleven years in the Criminal Investigations Division of the Sheriff’s Office after serving in the Patrol Division, Jail Operations and Communications.
+Chief Deputy Joe Crow has been with the Lowndes County Sheriff’s Office for more than 20 years.
+Chief Crow spent previous years in the Criminal Investigations Division of the Sheriff’s Office after serving in the Patrol Division, Jail Operations and Communications.
 Chief Crow assists the Sheriff in community relations, implementing policies and supporting the over all operations of the Sheriff’s Office.

-Major Logan Henderson is a graduate of the FBI National Academy and is a 22 year veteran of the Sheriff’s Office with over 34 years of law enforcement experience.
-Major Henderson handles all personnel records and is involved in the day to day operations and policies of the Sheriff’s Office.
+Major Mike Weldon has over 25 years of law enforcement experience.
+Major Weldon handles all personnel records and is involved in the day to day operations and policies of the Sheriff’s Office.

-The Uniform Patrol Division is commanded by Captain Michael H. Weldon who has over 22 years of law enforcement experience.
+The Uniform Patrol Division is commanded by Captain Ricky Crosby who has over 25 years of law enforcement experience.
 The Patrol Division consists of 4 shifts of Patrol Deputies which provide around the clock protection for the citizens and visitors of Lowndes County.
 Patrol Deputies responds to calls for service, answers calls and complaints, enforce traffic laws, patrols property and serves warrants and all other related court processes.
 If you have any questions concerning the Uniform Patrol Division please feel free to contact Capt.
-Weldon at (229) 671-3133 or by email at email@example.com.
+Crosby at (229) 671-3133 or by email at email@example.com.

-Currently, the Lowndes County Sheriff’s Office Canine Unit consists of 12 canine handlers.
+The Lowndes County Sheriff’s Office Canine Unit is commanded by Sergeant Wade Catlett.
+Currently, the unit consists of canines who are cross-trained for patrol and narcotics detection.
 Eight of those canines are cross-trained for patrol work and narcotics detection.
 The cross trained canines are responsible for finding criminals, lost people, evidence, as well as narcotics detection.
 The other four canines are single purpose canines, which are utilized strictly for narcotics detection.